-- 1 An employee, who is fully or partially prevented from working as a result of illness, shall by law enjoy full or partial leave in accordance with the provisions of the Sickness and Disability Scheme of the Dutch Universities (ZANU). - 2 The employee who is on full or partial leave as a result of illness shall be entitled to continued payment of wages in accordance with the provisions of the Sickness and Disability Scheme of the Dutch Universities (ZANU).
+- 1. An employee, who is fully or partially prevented from working as a result of illness, shall by law enjoy full or partial leave in accordance with the provisions of the Sickness and Disability Scheme of the Dutch Universities (ZANU). - 2.
+The employee who is on full or partial leave as a result of illness shall be entitled to continued payment of wages in accordance with the provisions of the Sickness and Disability Scheme of the Dutch Universities (ZANU).

-Article 4.11 Pre and post maternity leave, adoption leave, foster care leave, calamities and short-term non-attendance leave, short-term and long term care leave and parental leave
+Article 4.11 Pre and post maternity leave, adoption leave, foster care leave, calamities and short-term non-attendance leave, short-term and long-term care leave and parental leave

-- 1 Pre and post maternity leave, adoption leave, foster care leave, calamities and short-term non-attendance leave, short and long-term care leave and parental leave are subject to: - a the provisions of the Work and Care Act, insofar as this Collective Labour Agreement (CAO) does not deviate from that; - b the provisions in this Section; - c further regulations which can be laid down by the employer in consultation with local employees' organisations. - The (further) rules as referred to in paragraph 1 under c are subject to Article 10.9.
+- 1. Pre and post maternity leave, adoption leave, foster care leave, calamities and short-term non-attendance leave, short and long-term care leave and parental leave are subject to: - a. the provisions of the Work and Care Act, insofar as this collective agreement (CAO) does not deviate from that; - b. the provisions in this Section; - c. further regulations which can be laid down by the employer in consultation with local employees' organisations (incl. trade unions) by virtue of Articles 4.16b and 4.17. - 2.
+The (further) rules as referred to in paragraph 1 under c are subject to Article 10.9.